ToMCCA-3: A realistic 3-body coalescence model: Comparison to experimental data

 Reference~\cite{Sun2019} predicted that there should be a difference in production yield between \heThree and \hThree due to their different size ($r_\mathrm{^3He}/r_\mathrm{^3H}\approx1.11$), which gets more pronounced towards lower \dNetaOFive corresponding to smaller source radii.
-The interplay between the size of the nucleus ($r_\heThree=1.77$ fm, $r_\hThree=1.6$fm) and the source size ($\sigma\approx1-1.5$ fm) causes a suppression of larger nuclei for smaller source sizes.
-The ToMCCA prediction of the yield ratio between \hThree and \heThree is shown in Fig.~\ref{fig:HeTRatio} (left) alongside the previously mentioned prediction and the only measurement in small systems by ALICE~\cite{ALICENuclei13TeV} in pp collisions at $\sqrt{s}=13$~TeV.
-Interestingly, ToMCCA predicts no dependence of this ratio on the source size, showing instead a constant ratio of $0.995\pm0.007$ over the whole multiplicity range.
+The interplay between the size of the nucleus ($r_{\heThree}=1.77$ fm, $r_{\hThree}=1.6$fm) and the source size ($\sigma\approx1-1.5$ fm) causes a suppression of larger nuclei for smaller source sizes.
+The ToMCCA prediction of the yield ratio between \hThree and \heThree as a function of \dNetaOFive (right) and as a function of \pt (left) is shown in Fig.~\ref{fig:HeTRatio}.
+Interestingly, ToMCCA predicts no dependence of this ratio on the source size, showing instead a constant ratio of $0.996\pm0.004$ over the whole multiplicity range, with a small deviation from unity and a ratio of $0.991\pm0.002$ from \dNetaOFive$\in[0,10]$.
 The main difference between the two predictions are the nuclear wave functions.
 While Ref.~\cite{Sun2019} uses Gaussian wave functions, ToMCCA uses more realistic assumptions on the structure of the nuclei.
+Furthermore, previous work has focused on reproducing the charge (or proton) radii of nuclei rather than the mass radii.
+Since \heThree is doubly charged, its charge radius naturally increases.
+From AV18+UIX calculations, one can obtain the mass radii for both nuclei, and they are equal within 2\% ($r_{M,^3\mathrm{H}}=1.683$ fm, $r_{M,^3\mathrm{He}}=1.715$ fm, see Tab.~\ref{tab:b3} for details.)